ustutt-ipvs-vs/FIPS_MKFirm/README.md

 ![data/network.png](./data/network.png)

 By default, the resulting network.json and streams.json file will be stored in *./data*.
-Loading the network and streams in *libtsndgm* is then as simple as calling:
+Loading the network and streams in *fips* is then as simple as calling:
 ```cpp
   auto network = NetworkTopology(network_file);
   auto stream_storage = StreamStorage(stream_file, network);